 - Throughout the semester students develop a portfolio to document, analyze and reflect on their experiences

 Once students find the TWC courses they are planning to take, they can look up the course catalog at the SLU APR to find SLU equivalent courses for credit transfer.
 For courses that are not pre-approved, students will need to email the department chair for the course major/minor approval.
-Students will need to fill out the Transfer Credit Approval form found on their Studio Abroad applications to ensure courses transfer.
+Students will need to fill out the Course Approval Request form found on their Studio Abroad applications to ensure courses transfer.